Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 * The user should know exactly what to do when first introduced to the landing page.
 * The search feature should be intuitive and work correctly.
 * There should be clear info about location and data.
+* The option to choose between farenheit or celsius should be functional.
+* The buttons for the choices should stand out prominently and easily catch the eye.
+* The description of the weather outside should be accurate.
+* The minimum and maximum tempratures need to be mostly accurate give or take few degrees.

 [Back to Top](#table-of-contents)